Hunting wolves in the laboratory

 Observing wolves is difficult, capturing them almost impossible.
 The study of how their populations evolve is based on the genetic analysis of the traces they leave behind, for example hair, excrement and saliva.

-This is the far-from-simple task that Luca Fumagalli, director of the Laboratory for Conservation Biology at the University of Lausanne, has been carrying out for the past 15 years on behalf of the Federal Office for the Environment.
+This is the far-from-simple task that Luca Fumagalli, director of the Laboratory for Conservation Biologyexternal link at the University of Lausanne, has been carrying out for the past 15 years on behalf of the Federal Office for the Environmentexternal link.

-Every week, KORA, an organisation for carnivore ecology and wildlife management based in canton Bern, sends samples it has collected to the university laboratory.
+Every week, KORAexternal link, an organisation for carnivore ecology and wildlife management based in canton Bern, sends samples it has collected to the university laboratory.
 The first question Fumagalli and his assistants ask themselves is: Does the DNA in the samples belong to a wolf?

 If the answer is yes, further analyses are carried out to establish whether they are dealing with a previously identified individual.
 The results are then sent to the environment office and the cantons, which make use of them as necessary.